High Density Polyethylene (HDPE)

 • Consumer goods, such as toys and lawn furniture

 To ensure that HDPE is properly recycled, it is important to separate it from other plastics and ensure that it is cleaned of any contaminants before processing.
-This will help ensure that the recycled HDPE pellet is of high quality and can be used to produce new products efficiently.
+This will help ensure that the recycled HDPE material is of high quality and can be used to produce new products efficiently.